Cool Old Games

 What is the most fun card game to play?

-Although this is a subjective question with no truly “correct” answer, in our opinion the most fun card games are those which involve lots of strategy.
+Although this is a subjective question with no truly “correct” answer, in our opinion the most fun card games are those that involve lots of strategy.
 Games like Poker, Pinochle, and Sixty-Six, where there are many different mechanics and chances to gain the edge over your opponents, if you play in such a way that maximizes your odds of victory.

 What is the most competitive card game?